dk949/SFL/README.md

 * `File(const File &) = delete;`
 * `File &operator=(const File &) = delete;`
+* `ExpectedVoid close() noexcept;`
+  * Explicitly close file.
+  * Is not required, normally as file will be closed by the destructor.
+  * One benefit of using this is this function would be to get the error if the file fails to close.
 * `[[nodiscard]] ExpectedString read() noexcept;`
   * Returns the file as a string.
 * `[[nodiscard]] ExpectedVoid write(const char *data, size_t size) noexcept;`